cassidyjames/cassidyjames.github.io/apps.md

 - **Butler**: Home Assistant dashboard on the desktop.
 A lightweight native wrapper around Home Assistant that has you enter your local (and optionally remote) URL, intelligently falls back to the remote URL, respects the FreeDesktop dark style, integrates with the Background portal, and maybe even has a mini mode called by a global keyboard shortcut.

-- **Diffaroo**: Get a diff of the filesystem, packages, etc. from a known-good state, i.e. to see changes made from a stock image by an OEM.

 - **Lyra**: Get lyrics and meaning for almost any song.
 Powered by the Genius API.
 Hook into MPRIS to see what's playing, but also search for songs/lyrics.

 - **Pixels**: A pixel-perfect ruler.
 Inspired by [PixelSnap for Mac](https://getpixelsnap.com/).